WowzaMediaSystems/wse-plugin-avmix/README.md

-# ModuleAVMix
+# AVMix

-ModuleAVMix is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows combining separate audio and video sources into a single stream.
+AVMix is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows combining separate audio and video sources into a single stream.

 ## Prerequisites